 From Pooley, C., The Old Stone Crosses of Somerset, London: Longman Green & Co, 1877

 “The site of the High, or Market Cross, as it went by both names, was on the Cornhill, opposite to the entrance to High Street.
-It was an octagonal building in the Perpendiculr style of the late Fourteenth century, constructed of eight obtusely pointed arches springing from lateral piers, and a central pillar supporting a roof, round which ran a very deep embattled parapet pieced with quatrefoils, and ornamented with pinnacles, at the angles and centre of each face.
-The horizontal mouldings were vigorous, as were those which adorned the spandril spaces, and the curved faces of the arches.
+It was an octagonal building in the Perpendicular style of the late Fourteenth century, constructed of eight obtusely pointed arches springing from lateral piers, and a central pillar supporting a roof, round which ran a very deep embattled parapet pieced with quatrefoils, and ornamented with pinnacles, at the angles and centre of each face.
+The horizontal mouldings were vigorous, as were those which adorned the spandrel spaces, and the curved faces of the arches.

 “It was surmounted by a sort of dove-cote construction which, together with the roof and upper part, were modern.
 Probably the central pillar was carried up, in the original design, two or three tiers higher, and finished with canopied niches and sculptured and pinnacles, in harmony with the style of architecture of the base.